 You will learn to understand the nutrient removal within aerobic granular sludge and compare it to activated sludge.
 We will dive into the biological processes in aerobic granules and discuss basic conversions, biological phosphorus and nitrogen removal.
 We will also explain aerobe and anaerobe layered structures in aerobic granular sludge and the influence of redox gradient on nitrification/denitrification.
 Other topics to exercise your brain are the influence of oxygen, temperature and volume to surface ratio.

-During this week, we will apply the details you learned in week 3 to make deeper comparisons of batch and continuous processes.
+During this module, we will apply the details you learned in module 3 to make deeper comparisons of batch and continuous processes.
 We will deal with RWF/DWF (Rain Weather Flow/Dry Weather Flow) batch scheduling.
 You will also learn about operational aspects of the biological COD (Chemical Oxygen Demand), phosphate and nitrogen removal during the operating cycles of an aerobic granular sludge system and the basic control strategies for optimal conversions.
 We will use full scale field data to explain which biological processes occur in different circumstances.
-At the end of this week you will be able to size your own aerobic granular sludge system with a simple modelling sheet and compare it to a conventional activated sludge system.
+At the end of this module you will be able to size your own aerobic granular sludge system with a simple modelling.

-This is what you've been waiting for: customize an AGS installation for your own case!
+This is what you've been waiting for: customize an AGS installation!
 We will offer online excursions to the different AGS treatment plants and share the experiences of the operators, policy makers and innovators from water authorities already using this technology, and the companies building these reactors.
 We will also exchange knowledge and experience with the professionals from Royal HaskoningDHV and take a closer look at your own design.
-And as it's time to assess, you will write a short report about what you've learned in the past few weeks and how you can apply it to your own case.
+And as it's time to assess, you will write a short report about what you've learned in the past modules and how you can apply the knowledge to a full scale treatment plant design.

-- Homework questions at the end of each week
+- Homework questions at the end of each module

 - Filling out an excel sheet for designing an aerobic granular sludge plant

 This course is accredited by The Chartered Institution of Water and Environmental Management (CIWEM).
-If you succesfully complete this course you will be entitled to 30 Continuing Professional Development (CPD) credits.
+If you successfully complete this course you will be entitled to 35 Continuing Professional Development (CPD) credits.

 This course is primarily geared towards working professionals.